-The music creation process has changed a lot over the past 50-odd years, as music technology has shifted from an analog reality to a digital one.
-Whereas sheet music, guitar tabs or even simpler notation is used by performers playing acoustic or electric instruments, midi now offers a similar language for digital devices to play the music we create without the need for a live performer.
-This article covers the story of midi, from its 1.0 origins to forward-thinking 2.0 innovations, highlighting the ways this revolutionary technology has changed music along the way.
+The music creation process has changed a lot over the past 50-odd years as music technology shifted from an analog reality to a digital one.
+Whereas sheet music, guitar tabs or even simpler notation is what is most often used by performers playing acoustic or electric instruments, MIDI offers a similar language for digital devices to play the music created without the need for a live performer.
+This article covers the story of MIDI, from its 1.0 origins to forward-thinking 2.0 innovations, highlighting the ways this revolutionary technology has changed music along the way.

 MIDI, short for Music Instrument Digital Interface and often written as “midi”, is a communications standard that was originally created for digital music technologies to have a common way of communicating with each other.
-Last year, after more than thirty years of midi dominating digital music production, MIDI 2.0 was announced to the excitement of artists worldwide.
-In anticipation of another midi revolution, let's step back to the reason midi was created in the first place, and review the impact it's had on the world of music since then.
+Last year, after more than thirty years of MIDI dominating digital music production, MIDI 2.0 was announced to the excitement of artists worldwide.
+In anticipation of another MIDI revolution, let’s step back to the reason it was created in the first place, and review the impact it’s had on the world of music since then.

 The problem: gear was becoming increasingly difficult to interconnect

-Before midi was invented in the early 1980s, digital synthesizers transferred information using different company standards.
+Before MIDI was invented in the early 1980s, digital synthesizers transferred information using different company standards.
 This made sense, as it allowed companies like Oberheim, Yamaha, and Roland to box out their competitors by making their products incompatible with competing products.
-This left music creators, who usually bought gear from a host of different manufacturers, to deal on their own with the increasingly complex issue of compatibility.
+This left music creators, who usually bought gear from a host of different manufacturers, on their own when dealing with the increasingly complex issue of compatibility.

 The solution: a common language to improve communication between devices

 In response to this issue, people like Ikutaro Kakehashi from Roland and Dave Smith from Sequential Circuits pushed for an industry communications standard.
-There was initially a heavy backlash against the concept of midi.
-Designers were skeptical of the limitations of midi, companies were protective of their closed product ecosystems, and musicians feared for their futures as the musical applications of midi became more clear.
-In the end, hardware manufacturers ultimately agreed that midi would benefit their shared market.
-At the 1983 winter National Association of Music Merchants (NAMM) trade show, a Roland Jupiter 6 synthesizer spoke with a Prophet 600 synthesizer by Sequential Circuits, bringing midi to the public eye.
+There was initially a heavy backlash against the concept of MIDI.
+Designers were skeptical of its limitations, companies were protective of their closed product ecosystems, and musicians feared for their futures as the musical applications of MIDI became more clear.
+In the end, hardware manufacturers ultimately agreed that MIDI would benefit their shared market.
+At the 1983 winter National Association of Music Merchants (NAMM) trade show, a Roland Jupiter 6 synthesizer spoke with a Prophet 600 synthesizer by Sequential Circuits, bringing MIDI to the public eye.

 So, what exactly is MIDI?